Rokkaan5/Code-Reference-Notebook/CU-Boulder/NeuralNetworks/NeuralNets.md

 [One Assignment - Two Parts:](JK-HW.md#module-2)

-- Assignment 2 - Part 1: One Layer NN with One Output
+- Assignment 2
+    - Part 1: One Layer NN with One Output
-- Assignment 2 - Part 2: Multinomial NN with Softmax, CCE, and One-Hot Encoding
+    - Part 2: Multinomial NN with Softmax, CCE, and One-Hot Encoding

 ## Topics